 Current Conditions:

-Recorded rainfall over the past 30 to 90 days has fallen well below the long-term seasonal average.
+Rainfall across the jurisdiction has been well below normal.
+In a typical 30-day period, the area receives 80 to 90 mm of rain during summer months.
+Recently, only 15 to 17 mm has been recorded, which is less than 20% of the usual amount.
 Low rainfall has contributed to reduced stream flows in the South Nation River Watershed, with many headwater tributaries going completely dry.

 Recommended Actions:

-All water users, including municipalities, residents, businesses, and farmers, are being asked to reduce water use by 20% for non-essential uses.
+All water users, including municipalities, residents, businesses, and farmers, are being asked to reduce water use, including the suspension of all outdoor non-essential water use.

-Duration: This Low Water Advisory will remain in effect until further notice.
+Duration: This Level 3 Low Water Advisory will remain in effect until further notice.

 Next Steps: